 Do you have teen chaos in your home?
 Does back to school time make you want to focus on promoting organization and time management skills for teens before another school year starts?

-I’ve spent nearly two decades working with teenagers on improving organization and time management skills for teens.
+I’ve spent nearly two decades working with teenagers on improving their organization and time management skills.
 Through my work, I’ve come to realize that while most teens begin the school year with the best of intentions, many students simply lack the daily habits and structure to make those intentions a reality.
 As a result, they often quickly lose confidence in their ability to make positive change.

 The teenager’s underdeveloped prefrontal cortex can make it difficult to prioritize long-term benefits (having a rough draft of an essay done ahead of time) with short-term pleasure (texting with friends or a romantic interest).

-- Compartmentalize work time.
 Research shows that students who actively strategize about how they are going to study actually improve their performance on tests.
-I encourage students to use a written planner and write out everything they need to do—for school, sports, extracurricular activities, or family obligations—all in one place.
+I encourage students to use a written planner.
+They should write out everything they need to do—for school, sports, extracurricular activities, or family obligations—all in one place.
 In addition, using the Pomodoro method—that’s working for 25 minutes followed by a five-minute rest break (to get up, walk around, use the bathroom) can make work seem less daunting.
 Also, having teens do their work outside of their bedrooms provides a natural boundary between work and rest.

-- Structure self-regulation.
 Some teens care a great deal about socialization, and the fear of missing out (FOMO) can make it difficult to self-regulate or prioritize sleep.
-Screen management apps like Moment and Forrest can promote self-awareness and monotasking.
-Creating natural boundaries—not texting after a certain time at night, for instance, and requiring phones to be on chargers outside of the bedroom—promote self-regulation.
+Screen management apps like Moment and Forrest can promote self-awareness and mono-tasking.
+Create natural boundaries.
+Not texting after a certain time at night, for instance, and requiring phones to be on chargers outside the bedroom.
+This promotes self-regulation.
 And, having teens think about what strategies make them more productive when working—turning off their phone and putting it in the other room, disabling messaging on their tablet, or creating dual screens for work and social on their computer—allows them the chance to navigate and identify potential solutions.